kodus/sentry/README.md

 Most of the useful features of the official client - plus some useful extras.

   * Detailed stack-traces with source-code context, paths/filenames, line-numbers.
+  * Parses `User-Agent` for client (browser or bot) name/version/OS and adds useful tags.
+  * Parses `X-Forwarded-For` and `Forwarded` headers for User IP logging behind proxies.
   * Reports PHP and OS versions, server name, site name, etc.
-  * Parses `User-Agent` for client (browser or bot) name/version/OS and adds useful tags.
-  * Severity of `ErrorException` mappings identical to the official client.
+  * Severity of `ErrorException` mappings identical to the official (2.0) client.

 *Bring your own error-handler:* this package doesn't have one, but your framework/stack/app almost certainly already does, and this should be very easy to integrate just about anywhere.